 Back to top

 Five brothers, sons of Clarence T. Brase, 1916 South Barr Street, Cpl.
 Robert W. enlisted in the Army July 1941; Clarece M. Brase, seaman first class enlisted in the Navy in November, 1943; Pfc.
 William A. Brase enlisted in the Army in March 1943; James J. Brase pharmacists mate enlisted in September 1942 in the Navy/ and Richard H. Brase seaman were shown in newspaper article with photos posed June 7, 2019 by John Brase on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.

 1810-1857, Gallatin County, Kentucky native, ordained as a Methodist minister at the age of twenty, and began his career as a circuit rider in southern Indiana.
 Reverend Brenton came to Fort Wayne after accepting an appointment of pastor of the Berry Street Church and the following year was named presiding elder of the Fort Wayne district.
 Samuel Brenton declared his candidacy for Congress as representative from the Tenth Congressional District in 1851.
 He died in Fort Wayne on March 29, 1857, at the age of forty six, and is buried in Lindenwood Cemetery.
 Read more of his story Congressman Samuel Brenton of Fort Wayne by Tom Castaldi posted January 8, 2015 on the History Center Notes & Queries blog.